woupiestek/rlox/log.md

 New garbage collection causes duplicated code.
 No solution for this yet...
 Maybe use the KINDs and arrays instead of separate fields.

+### data oriented rlox: transform complete

+All unsafe code was booted from the project, since everyhwere memory pools are used implemented on top of vec.
+That is a big win, but I doubt this is fast.
+But maybe first look to clean up code.

+Looking forward:
+- put functions in heap
+- less code duplication
+- 'maps' instead of 'map'
+- buddy allocator for arrays and maps
+- other solutions for storing and finding open upvalues
+- keep garbage collector around, just refresh
+- test performace

 ## 2024-08-31

 ### new garbage collections